Attack on Clark Field: Far East Air Force

 FEAF with headquarters at Neilson Field was under the command of Major General Lewis H. Brereton, who was required to report to MacArthur through MacArthur's chief of staff, Brigadier General Richard K. Sutherland.
 At the time of the attack, FEAF had more planes than the Hawaiian Department protecting Pearl Harbor.
 The fleet of 35 Boeing B-17 Flying Fortress bombers was the largest number assigned to any army air force.
 Clark Field was the primary base for the B-17s, where these heavy planes were stored without camouflage on ramps lest they become mired in the undrained soft soil surrounding those graded surfaces.
 B-17s could also use Del Monte Airfield in southern Mindanao where military personnel lived and worked in tents on a pineapple plantation.

 Aircraft at Del Monte were beyond the range of land-based Japanese bombers but were similarly unable to reach Japanese targets.
-In addition to the B-17s, FEAF aircraft inventory on 8 December included 107 Curtiss P-40 Warhawk fighters, 26 Seversky P-35 fighters, 18 Douglas B-18 Bolo bombers, 12 Boeing P-26 Peashooter fighters, 11 Curtiss O-52 Owl observation planes, 2 Douglas O-46 observation planes, 8 North American A-27 ground attack aircraft, and 3 Martin B-10 bombers.
+In addition to the B-17s, FEAF aircraft inventory on 8 December included 91 Curtiss P-40 Warhawk fighters, 26 Seversky P-35 fighters, 18 Douglas B-18 Bolo bombers, 12 Boeing P-26 Peashooter fighters, 11 Curtiss O-52 Owl observation planes, 2 Douglas O-46 observation planes, 8 North American A-27 ground attack aircraft, and 3 Martin B-10 bombers. and title= December 8, 1941 MacArthur's Pearl Harbor. publisher=Texas A&M University Press| appendix C | year=2003.